tranphuongmai/SQL_Ex_and_Poject/README.md

 ## Project explaining step by step:
-Step 1: Extract data from the database using SQL
+Step 1: Extract data from the database using SQL.

-Step 2: Analyze according to the directives
+Step 2: Analyze according to the directives.

-Step 3: Create a Daily Dashboard using PowerBI to visualize all KPIs
+Step 3: Create a Daily Dashboard using PowerBI to visualize all KPIs.

 ## The diagram of the database